Use Jump Clients to Access Unattended Computers

-The maximum number of Jump Clients available to a Virtual Appliance is based on allocated resources.
+The maximum number of Jump Clients available to a RS Virtual Appliance is based on allocated resources.
 For more information, please see the RS Virtual Appliance Sizing Guidelines .

 Use Jump Clients to Access Unattended Android Devices

-Beginning with BeyondTrust 16.1, a persistent connection can be established with an Android device by pinning a Jump Client to the device.
-This provides the ability to have unattended support sessions with Android devices.
+A persistent connection can be established with a Samsung or Zebra Android device by pinning a Jump Client to the device.
+This provides the ability to have unattended support sessions.
 You can deploy Jump Clients using either of the methods below.

 Bandwidth usage and battery life are minimally affected by establishing a persistent connection.